_edited.png)

 Future Shock

-The last two decades has seen the emergence of technologies with disruptive potential on a planetary scale.
-As the pace of this technological development continues to quicken it challenges our ability to understand its impacts and its opportunities.
-Yet this innovation, driven by new modalities in multidisciplinary collaborative development, has given rise to surprisingly novel avenues of thought and it represents exciting new possibilities for mankind to live sustainably, to grow into more equitable societies and to address threats to our survival.
+The last two decades has seen the continued emergence of technologies with disruptive potential on a planetary scale.
+And the pace of this development continues to quicken, challenging our ability to understand its impacts and its opportunities.
+Yet the innovation brought about by these new modalities in multidisciplinary viewpoints, has given rise to surprisingly novel avenues of thought.
+They represent exciting new possibilities for mankind to live sustainably, to grow into more equitable societies and to address threats to our survival.

-But it is the rate and reach of today’s innovation that defines the creative environment and the stage for future transformative technological advancement.
-With breakthroughs in nanoelectronics, AI and machine learning, quantum information sciences, restorative and regenerative biotechnologies, green-worlds tech, human-technology interfaces, and advanced manufacturing, we face a revolution in how we innovate and howwe create.
-This will reshape our world, transform our economies, and establish industries and communities that we could have never imagined.
+But it is the rate and reach of today’s innovation that defines today's creative environment and sets the stage for societal transformation.
+With continued technological advancement in Nanoelectronics, Synthetic Intelligence (AI and machine learning), Quantum Information Sciences, Restorative and Regenerative Biotechnologies, Green-Worlds Tech, Human-Technology Interfaces, and Advanced Manufacturing, we are now engaged in a revolution in how we create.
+This revolution will reshape our world, transform our economies, and establish industries and communities that we could have never imagined.

-And as our technologies become more and more inextricably linked with who we are as people; the ethics and morals that have for so long served the human condition, will be pressed to evolve.
+And as our technologies become more inextricably linked with who we are - defining our very individuality; the ethics and morals that have for so long served the human condition, will be pressed to evolve.
 How do we live and thrive in these new societies?
 How do we manage our lives within the technological marvel that is coming?
 Knowing this, is the key to success in tomorrow’s economies.
 That knowledge begins with the technologies themselves.

 The If/Then World